sand-ci/sand-ci.github.io/_pages/join-community.md

 title: "Join the community"
 permalink: /join-community/
 layout: single
+classes: wide
 ---

-# Joining the CCSTAR community
+## Joining the CCSTAR community

 1. Visit your perfSONAR endpoint webpage
 1. Follow the "Configuration" link at the upper right and login